ginic/ContextualDecomposition-NLP/README.md

 CUDA_VISIBLE_DEVICES=0 python3 train.py --help
 ```
 # Evaluation
+- TODO Update evalution instructions for our work

 Move into the folder 'contextual_decomposition'.
 Run the following command to evaluate the contextual decomposition for CNNs.
 ```